Muhammad al-Qubanchi: Al-Qubanchi Mosque

-Al-Qubanchi Mosque (جامع القبانچي) is a mosque built by Muhammad al-Qubanchi with his own money, located in the Karkh District.
-Al-Qubanchi had originally commissioned a designer to design him a special house for him after retirement but, reportedly, one night he heard "O' Muhammad, this is a place for prayer, not for sleep" in his sleep.
-He then woke up and scrapped his ideas for his house and converted them into a mosque.
-The mosque built at his own expense and opened it in 1977 in the presence of the Minister of Awqaf at the time.
-He was also its first preacher and muezzin and care of the mosque himself, and he used to pray in it every Friday.
+Al-Qubanchi Mosque (جامع القبانچي) is a mosque financed by Muhammad al-Qubanchi, located in the Karkh District.
+Al-Qubanchi had originally commissioned an architect to design a special house for him after retirement.
+But reportedly one night he heard "O' Muhammad, this is a place for prayer, not for sleep" in his sleep.
+He woke up and scrapped the ideas for his house and converted them into a mosque.
+The mosque was built at his own expense and opened in 1977 in the presence of the Minister of Awqaf at the time.
+He was also its first preacher and muezzin and took care of the mosque himself, praying there every Friday.

 Legacy

 The Hungarian composer and pianist Béla Bartók wrote about al-Qubanchi when he visited the Cairo Congress of Arab Music: "No Arab artist, other than the rural colors or the color of the city, presented a great performance filled with all the elements of drama, and I can even say that the Iraqi performer rose to the peak level in musical performance."